lahmizzar/styleguide/css.md

 }
 ```

-## File Organization
+## File Organisation

-In general, the CSS file organization should follow something like this:
+In general, the CSS file organisation should follow something like this:

     styles
     ├── components